lucabianco78/jupman/index.rst

 .. warning::

-    Any announcement regarding the course will be put here
+    Any announcement regarding the Practicals will be put here

 .. only:: html